mrsilver76/plex-autoshutdown/README.md

 ## Download

 1. Download the latest version from https://github.com/mrsilver76/plex-autoshutdown/releases
 2. Unzip the file.
 On Windows, you can double-click the file.
-On Linux you should use `unzip main.zip`
+On Linux you should use the `unzip` command, which may need to be installed.
-3. Use the file ending in `bat` for Windows and the file ending `sh` for Linux.
+3. Use the file ending in `.bat` for Windows and the file ending `.sh` for Linux.

 ## Configuration instructions